-British baritone Dominic Sedgwick joined the prestigious Jette Parker Young Artist Programme at the Royal Opera House from the beginning of the 2017/18 season, having recently graduated from the Guildhall School of Music and Drama’s Opera School where he studied with Robert Dean.
+British baritone Dominic Sedgwick is a recent graduate of the prestigious Jette Parker Young Artist Programme at the Royal Opera House.
+He previously trained at the Guildhall School of Music and Drama and continues to study with Robert Dean.